 A Homeowners Association (HOA) is typically a corporation specified as a not-for-profit organization established by a community.
 The Associationis made up of all homeowners within the community and is managed by a Board of Directors.

-The Association establishes and subsequently enforces rules regarding what is and is not acceptable in regards to community standards as well as designates how money is spent on shared property.
+The Association establishes and subsequently enforces rules regarding what is and is not acceptable for community standards as well as designates how money is spent on commonly owned property.

 The overall objective of the HOA is to protect the rights of all in the community.
 Pursuant to 7A-38.3F, association members may initiate voluntary mediation in an effort to resolve a dispute with the association.
 Please note that the dispute cannot be related to assessments and both parties must agree to participate in the mediation.
 What is the Board of Directors?